-- From Nassau, take a flight from Flamingo Air to Staniel Cay.
-Once you’re on the island, find a pig beach tour and get on board.
+- From Nassau, take a Flamingo Air flight to Staniel Cay.
+Once on the island, join a pig island tour.

-- Book a Pig Beach flight tour from Nassau.
-It’ll take you directly to the pig beach.
+- Book a flight tour from Nassau.
+It’ll take you straight to the beach.

-- Book a Pig Beach power boat tour from Nassau directly to the pig beach.
+- Book a powerboat tour from Nassau directly to the beach.

 How Much Does It Cost To Swim With The Pigs In The Bahamas?

-The cost to swim with the pigs in the Bahamas is around $400.
-Keep in mind that this only accounts for the boat tour from Staniel Cay to the Pig Beach that’ll allow you to interact with the pigs for several minutes or even an hour.
-If you count the cost to travel to the Bahamas from major locations like Fort Lauderdale, Miami, or Nassau, the expense will be higher.
+Swimming with pigs Bahamas costs around $400.
+Keep in mind that this only includes the boat trip from Staniel Cay to Pig Beach.
+You can spend a few minutes or even an hour interacting with the pigs.
+The expense will be higher if you count the cost to travel to the Bahamas from major locations like Fort Lauderdale, Miami, or Nassau.

-- From Fort Lauderdale, you may have to spend $700 to $900 to get to Staniel Cay.
+- You may have to spend $700 to $900 from Fort Lauderdale to get to Staniel Cay.

-- From Nassau, you’ll only have to spend $200 since it’s closer to the pig beach.
+- You’ll only have to spend $200 from Nassau since it’s closer to Pig Island.

-There are typically around 20 to 25 pigs on the beach at the same time.
-Some of them will be piglets, while others will be oldies.
-In addition to pigs, you may also find other animals on the island, like iguanas, though admittedly, they’re often not as friendly as the pigs.
+Typically, there are 20 to 25 pigs on the beach at the same time.
+Some are piglets, while others are adults.
+You may also find other animals on the island, like iguanas, though admittedly, they’re often not as friendly as the pigs.

-As much as you’d like to enjoy your day with beach pigs, there are unspoken rules you must abide by while on the beach.
+As much as you’d like to enjoy your day with swimming pigs Bahamas, there are unspoken rules you must abide by while on the beach.
 We’ve compiled a do’s and don’ts list to help in this regard: